Deinara/AircraftIcons/CONTRIBUTING.md

 * Depict the aircraft from the side, as if they were parked/taxiing, i.e. with the gear extended.
 * The nose of the depicted aircraft should point left.
 * If multiple models fit the same ICAO identifier, use the most recently issued model.
+* It could be that multiple aircraft can use the same icon, for example when only the engine is different.
+Don't include the icon twice, but add an entry in the 'duplicates.json' file.
+The format is "model ICAO code": "icon to use ICAO code".
 * Aircraft are not to scale compared to each other.
 Instead, use as much of the frame as possible while keeping a little margin, and not distorting the proportions of the model.
 * For uniformity, the 'ground level' the aircraft are standing on should be 10mm from the bottom.
 * The main focus lies on commercial and general aviation aircraft, but military aircraft can be added too.